 Spherical lenses are the most common and are designed to correct nearsightedness as well as farsightedness.
 Toric lenses are used to correct astigmatism as they change power going around the lens.
 Multifocal lenses are used to correct everyone’s inevitable presbyopia which is when a person’s natural lens in our eyes begins to stiffen with age.
 Multifocal lenses provide extra magnification.
 Colored lenses can be worn for vision correction purposes or purely cosmetic reasons.

-To determine the best contact lens, Ewing Optical can help you make the most optimal choice for you and your vision.
 For tips or a consultation and to schedule an appointment contact us today at 561-798-0244.